5 Best 4-Cycle Leaf Blowers 2022 – Reviews & Top Picks

 The Makita BHX2500CA MM4 has a 145 mph blow motor and, because it’s a 4-stroke engine, there’s no need to mix fuel with oil before use.
 The powerful blower weighs less than 10 pounds and the 24.5cc engine operates at a volume of 67 decibels.
 It has an air displacement rating of 356 cubic feet per minute (CFM).
 The soft grip ensures that it can be used to move large piles of leaves without causing pain or blisters on the operator.

 It also has a cruise control lever to prevent fatigue caused by having to hold in a button or trigger for prolonged periods.
 The engine features Mechanical Automatic Engine Depression, which helps ensure a first-time start and the device meets all EPA and CARB exhaust and emissions regulations so it can be bought and used in any state.
+Overall, this is the best 4-cycle leaf blower we have reviewed this year.

 2. SENIX 4 Stroke Gas Powered Leaf Blower – Best Value